 As the world moves closer to a unified digital solution for industries such as banking, social media and news, more and more personal and private data is being generated.
 In fact, 90% of the world’s data has been created within the last two years.
 Every new day produces 2.5 quintillion bytes of data – equivalent to 10 million blue-rays.
 The vast majority of this data is meaningless, but hidden within it lie highly confidential files containing trade secrets and financial records.

 Companies recognise the importance of securing their data.
-An estimated $55bn was spent on cyber security in 2014.
-Even so, we’ve become used to seeing news headlines reporting large scale ‘hacks’ on major corporations and other organisations, ranging from WikiLeaks uncovering countless highly confidential documents to Sony having potentially 70 million of its customers’ bank details stolen.
+While an estimated $55bn was spent on cyber security in 2014.
+We’ve become used to reading news headlines reporting large scale ‘hacks’ on major corporations and other organisations, these range from WikiLeaks uncovering countless highly confidential documents, to Sony having potentially 70 million of its customers’ bank details stolen.
 Apple, TalkTalk, Vodafone, Virgin, JP Morgan Chase, Blizzard and eBay have also suffered large scale hacks.
 So how do these attacks still happen when so much money is spent on security?

 Key hacking techniques